Chevrolet Malibu: Powertrain

-A BAS mild hybrid, with the base inline-4 like the Saturn Aura Green Line, was available offering an increased fuel economy of 24 mpgus/32 mpgus, which for the 2009 model was increased to 26 mpgus/.
-The Malibu hybrid was dropped for the 2010 model year for regular consumers but was still available to fleets.
+A BAS mild hybrid, with the base inline-4 like the Saturn Aura Green Line, was available offering an increased fuel economy of 24 mpgus/32 mpgus, which for the 2009 model was increased to 26 mpgus/34 mpgus.
+For the 2010 model year, the Malibu Hybrid was only available for fleet orders; it was discontinued altogether the following year.

 Reception

 The 2008 Malibu received critical praise from the automotive press, with The New York Times referring to it as being "like a super Accord, but from GM" and Car and Driver magazine declaring, "Camry, Beware."
 It also garnered high praise from Motor Trend magazine, being rated higher than the Honda Accord and Nissan Altima in the magazine's 2008 Car of The Year competition.
 Kelley Blue Book named it the "2008 best redesigned vehicle".
 Car and Driver stated that while it would not be "enough to steal the top-dog sales title from the perennial Honda and Toyota mid-sizers", they noted "for the first time since Chevrolet revived the storied nameplate in 1997, it has enough of what it needs to sell in significant numbers to the public, not just rental fleets".

 Edmunds.com praised the Malibu's interior and exterior styling, quietness, and balance between ride and handling, while criticizing the thick C-pillars that obstruct the driver's view, the narrower chassis compared to other midsize cars (which reduces rear seating room and also lacks a center armrest) and lack of features such as dual-zone HVAC, Bluetooth compatibility, and keyless ignition.

-While Robert Cumberford, design critic at Automobile magazine noted the interior of the platform-variant, the Saturn Aura featured cheap interior materials, he noted improved in the Malibu.
-Writers of various reviews for the 2008 Malibu believed Chevrolet would be getting back on track in quality and excitement in the mid-size segment after a history of ordinary, bland offerings, such as the Celebrity, Corsica, Lumina, and even the previous two generations of Malibu since its 1997 revival.
+While Robert Cumberford, design critic at Automobile magazine, noted that the interior of the Malibu's platform cousin Saturn Aura featured cheap interior materials, he noted that these materials were improved in the Malibu.
+Writers of various reviews for the 2008 Malibu believed that Chevrolet would be getting back on track in quality and excitement in the mid-size segment after a history of ordinary, bland offerings, such as the Celebrity, Corsica, Lumina, and even the previous two generations of Malibu since its 1997 revival.